naseer-muhammad/naseer-muhammad.github.io/_posts/2025-11-16-rydberg-atoms.md

 ## Why Do Rydberg Atoms Grow So Huge?

-Rydberg atoms have large atomic radius because their outermost electron occupies a state with an extremely large principal quantum number $n$.
+Rydberg atoms have large atomic radius because their outermost electron occupies a state with an extremely large principal quantum number `n`.
 Their atomic radius scales as

 $$ r \propto n^2 $$

-So when physicists excite atoms to states like $n = 50, 100, 200$, the atom becomes:
+So when physicists excite atoms to states like `n = 50, 100, 200`, the atom becomes:

 - **100× larger**
 - **10,000× more polarizable**
 - **Ultra-sensitive to electric fields**

-In fact, at high $n$, Rydberg atoms can reach **micrometer** sizes — comparable to *bacteria*!
+In fact, at high `n`, Rydberg atoms can reach **micrometer** sizes — comparable to *bacteria*!

 With great size comes great sensitivity.
 A Rydberg atom responds dramatically to electric fields, microwaves, THz radiation, and even faint electromagnetic noise — just like superheroes who sense trouble instantly.